Port Fuad: History

 After the war of 1967, Port Fuad was the only piece of Sinai held by the Egyptians.
-The Israeli army tried to capture Port Fuad during the War of Attrition in the battle of Ras al Aish, but got defeated by the Egyptian forces.
+The Israeli army tried to capture Port Fuad during the War of Attrition in the battle of Ras al Aish but was defeated by the Egyptian forces.
 After the October War, in the Camp David Accord of 1978, Israel agreed to return Sinai to Egypt peacefully, and later the two countries signed a peace treaty.
-Today Port Fuad is a major Air Defence Position for Egypt.
+Today Port Fuad is a major air defence position for Egypt.
 Despite its important location, as of 2006, Port Fuad was still considered a residential zone, with very few facilities and no major downtown or city center.

 Geography

 The city is located on Port Fuad Island, a triangular island bounded by the Mediterranean to the North, the Suez Canal to the West, and the relatively new eastern channel from the Suez Canal to the Mediterranean to the East.
 Lying on the eastern side of the main canal.

 The Suez Canal Authority forms the main employment of the city, and its employees comprise most of the population.
 It has one general hospital.